overcrown/overcrown/README.md

 ## Details about Me :

-- 🔭 I’m currently working on 99 Tecnonologia LTDA as intern
+- 🔭 I’m currently working on Grupo GPS as Junior Backend Developer
-- 🌱 I’m currently learning Cloud - AWS
+- 🌱 I’m currently learning Cloud - AWS, ReactJS and Docker
 - 📫 How to reach me: Linkedln/Email
 - 😄 Pronouns: He/His